werner/werner.github.io/_posts/2018-09-25-move-semantics-vs-copy-semantics.markdown

 ![Push Method]({{ site.url }}/assets/push_method.png)

-The value parameter needs to consume T, in this case book_1, it doesn't take a reference.
-What other option do we have?, we can use [into_iter](https://doc.rust-lang.org/std/iter/trait.IntoIterator.html#tymethod.into_iter), let's take a look at it:
+The value parameter needs to consume T, in this case book_1.
+What option do we have?,
+we can use [into_iter](https://doc.rust-lang.org/std/iter/trait.IntoIterator.html#tymethod.into_iter), let's take a look at it: